bnguyen2/rn-tradeapp/README.md

 ## Quickstart

-1. `docker-compose up -d` from the root directory to spin us services
+1. `docker-compose up -d` from the root directory to spin up services

 2. cd in app, `npm start`